 However, even though Earnhardt only has two top 10s in the last 12 races, it could be worse.

 Jeff Gordon – Heading into the Chase, many of us thought that Gordon would be Johnson’s biggest threat to the championship this year, and I’m not sure we could have been more wrong.
 Instead, after six races, Gordon is currently 10th in the standings, 82 points out of the lead after starting third in thanks to his three pre-chase victories.

-In fact, it’s hard to find someone—let alone a Chase driver—who has struggled more than Gordon.
-Since the Chase started, Gordon has finished outside of the top 20 five times, with Loudon acting as the only bright spot to Gordon’s championship hopes.
-Even the crapshoot of Talladega didn’t pan out well for Gordon after Trevor Bayne dumped him as a drafting partner in favor of fellow Ford driver Matt Kenseth.
+In fact, it’s hard to find someone — let alone a Chase driver — who has struggled more than Gordon.
+Since the Chase started, Gordon has finished outside the top 20 five times, with Loudon acting as the only bright spot to Gordon’s championship hopes.
+Even the crapshoot of Talladega didn’t pan out well for Gordon after Trevor Bayne dumped him as a drafting partner in favor of fellow Ford driver Kenseth.

 A daily email update (Monday through Friday) providing racing news, commentary, features, and information from Frontstretch.com